Galesburg Public Library

 • Electronic submissions are preferred.
 Winners only will be notified in early April.
 A list of winners will be available at the library and on the library website.

-• A reception for winners, entrants, friends, family, and the community is scheduled for April 29 at 2:00 PM.
-Refreshments will be served, and winners can choose to read their entries.
+• After the winners have been announced, a reception for winners, entrants, friends, family, and the community is held, where refreshments are served and winners can choose to read their entries.

-Up to three winners in each age group and category will be awarded prizes of $20 to $50.
+Up to three winners in each age group and category have been awarded prizes of $20 to $50.

 For more information about The Big Write or The Big Read, call (309) 343-6118 or email reference@galesburglibrary.org.